woodcox/11ty-solid-base/README.md

-# 11ty Sass Skeleton
+# 11ty Solid Starter

-Featuring absolutely nothing beyond a base HTML5 template and the essential setup to watch and compile your Sass alongside 11ty.
+Nothing but a base HTML5 template and the essential setup to compile Solid-js alongside 11ty.

 Includes minifiying and autoprefixing of styles `postbuild` using [Lightning CSS](https://lightningcss.dev/).
 If you have different preferred browser targets, be sure to modify both the package `browserslist` and the value of `--target` within the `postbuild` script.

-<small>Created by [@5t3ph](https://twitter.com/5t3ph)</small>

 ## Development Scripts